antidiestro/etai-prompts/generate_introductory_facts.md

 3. Considering the identified objects of study, generate an array of interesting, concise, and easy-to-understand facts:
    - These facts should be written in the same language as the user query.
    - They must be around 40-50 characters long and always end with a period.
+   - Use a friendly tone in the writing.
    - Avoid excessively scientific jargon.
    - Focus on generating unique, interesting facts that can help the average person help something new.
    - It's acceptable to return zero facts if you can't come up facts that match the criteria above.